Sponsored content

 To make sure care can be delivered long-term, it’s important to consider the cost of different care services.

-The cost of both live-in care and hourly care will vary depending on a person’s care needs and where you live.
-Hourly care is charged at an hourly rate, whereas live-in care fees are charged on a weekly basis.
+The cost of live-in and hourly care will vary depending on a person’s care needs and where they live.
+Hourly care is charged at an hourly rate, whereas live-in care fees are charged weekly.

 Final thoughts…

-Or, for further reading head over to the care section of our website.
-Here, you’ll find information on everything from paying for care to guidance and support for carers.
+Alternatively, the care section of our website has information on everything from paying for care to support for carers.

 Have you got any experience of live-in care or hourly care?
 What do you think are the benefits of each?
 We’d be interested to hear from you in the comments below.